Sibling rivalry: Alexander Zverev beats brother Mischa in DC

 "I just enjoyed it out there," Alexander said.

-No. 2 John Isner was eliminated 6-4, 7-6 (6) in the second round by Noah Rubin, who then had to go out and play another match, which he lost to No. 16 Andrey Rublev.
+No. 2 John Isner was eliminated 6-4, 7-6 (6) in the second round on Thursday by Noah Rubin, who then had to go out and play another match, which he lost to Rublev.

 The Zverevs had met twice before in qualifying matches, most recently in 2014, but never during the real rounds of a tournament.